sign_vectors.utility¶

 [0, ..., n - 1]

-into parallel classes.If
+into parallel classes.Note

 The elements